ltelab/disdrodb/docs/source/metadata_archive.rst

       git checkout -b "add-metadata-<data_source>-<campaign_name>"

    .. note::
-      If you are adding information regarding a new station, please name the branch as follows: ``add-metadata-<data_source>-<campaign_name>``.
+      If you are adding information about a new station, name the branch ``add-metadata-<data_source>-<campaign_name>``.

-      If you are just improving some specific information of an existing station, please name the branch as follows: ``update-metadata-<data_source>-<campaign_name>-<station_name>``.
+      If you are improving data for an existing station, name it ``update-metadata-<data_source>-<campaign_name>-<station_name>``.

-3. Edit or add the metadata files that you are interested in.
+3. Edit or add the desired metadata files.

-   To quickly open the metadata data archive, you can type in the terminal:
+   To open the DISDRODB Metadata Archive directory, type in the terminal:

    .. code:: bash

       disdrodb_open_metadata_archive

-   To quickly open the metadata directory of a specific station, you can type in the terminal:
+   To open a specific station directory:

    .. code:: bash

       disdrodb_open_metadata_directory <DATA_SOURCE> <CAMPAIGN_NAME> <STATION_NAME>

-4. When you are done, please run the following command to check that the metadata files are valid:
+4. When done, run this command to verify the metadata files:

    .. code:: bash